-- Clear your browser cache or try another browser.
+- Clear your web browser history and cache or try another browser.

 - If the steps above don’t resolve the issue, please email the ASTRO eLearning team.

-- Desktop or laptop computer (Note: most computers purchased within the past few years will exceed the minimum requirements stated below.)
+- Most phones/computers purchased within the past few years will exceed the minimum requirements stated below.

 - Operating System: